 Aristotle distinguished natural motion from violent, artificial motion,

-everything resists violent motion.
+motion.
 For Aristotle, rest is ontologically different from motion, both natural and violent, and is superior to both.
 Clearly, natural motion is explained by spatial circumstances, violent motion by a force.
-Motion is not a principle
+Motion is not a principle of explanation itself.

 The beauty of Aristotle’s theory of change